PILD: Physics-Informed Learning via Diffusion: Appendix

 Consequently, each training instance consists of a paired sample $\{K(\boldsymbol{x}), p(\boldsymbol{x})\}$, where both fields are represented as $s \times s$ images.
 The mapping from permeability to pressure is highly non-linear and non-local, making it a challenging inverse problem and an excellent testbed for evaluating a generative model’s ability to capture complex physical dependencies.

 In this experiment, both the horizontal and vertical coordinates range from 0 to 64, corresponding to 64 pixels.
 The training and test datasets are generated via numerical simulation.
 Figure \ref{fig:darcy2} demonstrates more samples of the experiment.
+Following \cite{jacobsen2025cocogen}, no additional normalization is needed as both permeability and pressure fields are naturally around order 1.
+The metric is RMAE.